Conceptual structure and the growth of scientific knowledge: Acknowledgments and Funding Sources

 \section{Acknowledgments and Funding Sources}

 We thank the National Science Foundation for financial support of work related to this project (grants 1829168 and 1932596).
-We also thank Dr. Daniel Hirschman, Michael Park, and Yeon Jin for feedback on an earlier version of this work.
-We are grateful to Xiaojun Fu for helping define the meso fields in the physical sciences.
-Our work was presented as a poster at the 43rd Annual Meeting of the Cognitive Science Society, as a lightning talk at Networks 2021: A Joint Sunbelt and NetSci Conference, and as a poster at the 3rd North American Social Networks Conference.
+The funders had no role in study design, data collection and analysis, decision to publish or preparation of the manuscript.
+We also thank Daniel Hirschman, Michael Park, and Yeon Jin Kim for feedback on an earlier version of this work, and Thomas Gebhart for many helpful conversations and assistance with data and computation.
+Our work was presented as a poster at the 2nd Annual International Conference of Science of Science and Innovation, as a poster at the 43rd Annual Meeting of the Cognitive Science Society, as a lightning talk at Networks 2021: A Joint Sunbelt and NetSci Conference, and as a poster at the 3rd North American Social Networks Conference.